nrc/r4cppp/data types.md

 There are also convenience methods on Option, so you could write the body of `is_root` as `node.is_none()` or `!node.is_some()`.

-## Inherited mutabilty and Cell/RefCell
+## Inherited mutability and Cell/RefCell

 Local variables in Rust are immutable by default and can be marked mutable using `mut`.
 We don't mark fields in structs or enums as mutable, their mutability is